Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/migration.md

   - <span class="badge bg-warning">Warning</span> Modals markups have changed to show that a modal dialog represents its own separate document/context, so most of the `.modal-title`s are now `<h1>`s associated with a `.h*`.
 Please reflect this modification into your websites by choosing the right header level.

 - **Orange navbar**
-  - Languages selection's `aria-label`s have been slighlty changed in some supra bars examples.
+  - Languages selection's `aria-label`s have been slightly changed in some supra bars examples.
 It might be a useful modification to propagate into your websites if you have this same kind of languages selection.

 ### Forms